 Apple also changed its description of OS X from “It doesn’t get PC viruses” to “It’s built to be safe”.

-The original Apple web page, dated June 9 on Google cache, can be seen here.
+The original Apple web page, dated June 9 used to be able to be seen via Google cache, but not anymore.

 The removal of Windows comparisons could signal a change in Apple’s security marketing strategy.
 Apple’s devilishly effective “Get a Mac” marketing campaign focused on the superior security of Macs over Windows PCs, and while researchers have warned that Macs are not inherently more secure, many Mac users still operate under that assumption.